guilhermeDaniel10/node-ddd-onion-api/README.md

-# API with onion, ddd and clean architechture.
-Node.js with typescript and mysql is used, using docker.
+## Template authentication API in Node.js with TypeScript, MySql and Dockerwith.
+## Onion, DDD and Clean Architecture is followed.